SchroedingersFerret/COR-Predictor-CUDA/README.md

 Run cmake with the command

-`~/COR-Predictor-CUDA-0.2-beta/build $ CUDACXX="NVCC PATH" cmake -DCMAKE_CUDA_FLAGS="-arch=ARCHITECTURE" ..`
+`~/COR-Predictor-CUDA-0.2-beta/build $ CUDACXX="NVCC_PATH" cmake -DCMAKE_CUDA_FLAGS="-arch=ARCHITECTURE" ..`

-replacing `NVCC PATH`with the path of the Nvidia Code Compiler, "/usr/local/cuda-10.1/bin/nvcc" for example, and replace `ARCHITECTURE` with your Nvidia GPU architechture, such as "sm_50".
+replacing `NVCC_PATH`with the path of the Nvidia Code Compiler, "/usr/local/cuda-10.1/bin/nvcc" for example, and replacing `ARCHITECTURE` with your Nvidia GPU architechture, such as "sm_50".

 Make the executable with